 Nina is an experienced trial advocate, having served as lead counsel in approximately 25 jury trials and 50 bench trials.
 She taught Trial Advocacy at the New York Prosecutor’s Training Institute, the Queens County District Attorney’s Office, and the New York City Law Department, and trial practice at Quinnipiac Law School as an adjunct professor.

-In addition to her duties as president of CELA, Nina is also the Co-Chair of the National Employment Lawyers Association (NELA) Affiliate Relations Committee, as well as its Second Circuit representative.
+In addition to her duties as immediate past president of CELA, Nina is also the Co-Chair of the National Employment Lawyers Association (NELA) Affiliate Relations Committee, as well as its Second Circuit representative.
 She has also served as a Track Coordinator for the American Bar Association’s 6th and 7th Annual Section Conferences and is a liaison for the ABA Section of Labor & Employment Law’s Diversity in the Legal Profession committee.
 She routinely lectures nationally on employment related topics.

 Nina received her undergraduate degree from Wesleyan University, where she majored in Theater.
 She received her law degree from Yale Law School, where she was a member of the Journal of Law and Feminism and participated in the Barrister’s Union, a competitive mock trial organization.
 Nina began her legal career as an associate at commercial litigation firms and devoted significant time to pro bono matters, including employment discrimination and First Amendment/whistleblower cases.

 sexual harassment and retaliation claims against a major Connecticut employer, resulting in a settlement in excess of $1 million.

 Defended hedge fund manager in complex arbitration brought by his former employer (also a hedge fund), alleging violation of the parties’ restrictive covenant.
 Despite employer’s demand for millions of dollars in damages, the arbitration panel awarded only nominal damages of $2.